ceos-seo/data_cube_ui/README.md

 ## Installation
 -------

-First follow the instructions in the
+First follow the instructions in the [Docker Installation Guide](docs/docker_install.md) if you do not have Docker installed yet.

+Follow the instructions in the
 [Open Data Cube Database Installation Guide](docs/odc_db_setup.md) to setup the Open Data Cube (ODC) database.

 Follow the instructions in the [Open Data Cube UI Installation Guide](docs/ui_install.md) to install the ODC UI.
 That document also contains troubleshooting information for the UI in the form of an FAQ at the end.